Without Sue Bird and Breanna Stewart, Storm ends regular season as No. 2 seed with loss to Las Vegas Aces

 It would be a misnomer to call Sunday’s game between Seattle and Las Vegas a WNBA Finals preview considering the Storm played without Breanna Stewart (left foot tendinitis) and Sue Bird (bruised left knee) while the Aces were playing their third game in four days.

-With Seattle’s stars on the sidelines for the second straight game, Alysha Clark drained a career-high tying four three-pointers and scored all 16 of her points in the first half.
+With Seattle’s stars on the sideline for the second straight game, Alysha Clark drained a career-high-tying four three-pointers and scored all 16 of her points in the first half.

 The Storm trailed 46-44 at the break.